 The situation is even nastier if switching from trading to investment.
 Consider now a property developer who has built a number of flats from scratch, with the initial intention to sell immediately upon completion.
 Toward the end of the build, they decide instead that they’d prefer the long-term passive income that renting out the individual flats would provide them with, so decide to keep the property instead of opening to the market for sale.
 The intention of the build has changed from trading to investment.
 A deemed sale again takes place, but this time income tax (and National Insurance contributions) will be due on the market value of the property.

-If you have any questions about your property or if you would like to find out more about the potential tax traps, get in touch on 01872 300232 or email [email protected].
+If you have any questions about your property or if you would like to find out more about the potential tax traps, get in touch on 01872 300232 or email us at [email protected].